bitcoin/bitcoin/CONTRIBUTING.md

 merging pull requests as well as a "lead maintainer" who is responsible for the release cycle, overall merging, moderation and appointment of maintainers.

-If you're looking for somewhere to start contributing, check out the [good first issue](https://github.com/bitcoin/bitcoin/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) list.
+If you are looking for somewhere to start contributing, check out the [good first issue](https://github.com/bitcoin/bitcoin/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) list.